Crypto-TII/CryptographicEstimators/README.md

 - Run `make install` to install the `cryptographic_estimators` library locally.

-  _Note:_ If you encounter some permission error, please try creating a virtual environment with the steps mentioned at the [prerequisites section](#prerequisites-%E2%9C%94%EF%B8%8F), so you don't need to use `sudo` to interact with python/pip related commands.
+  _Note:_ If you encounter some permission error, please try creating a virtual environment with the steps mentioned in the Prerequisites section in this document, so you don't need to use `sudo` to interact with python/pip related commands.

 ### Running the project ✈️